H0ovy/ORCID-parser/README.md

 PySide6 and selenium

 ## How
-Simply input an ORCID id and it houl show all the articles (with links) that user has
+Simply input an ORCID id and it should show all the articles (with links) that user has